Saswad: Industry

-Due to improvement in transport, many Maharashtra Industrial Development Corporation industrial parks are around Pune (Pimpri-Chinchwad) MIDC, Chakan MIDC, Ranjangaon MIDC and Jejuri MIDC are close enough for commuting from Saswad.
+Due to improvement in transport, many Maharashtra Industrial Development Corporation industrial parks around Pune - (Pimpri-Chinchwad) MIDC, Chakan MIDC, Ranjangaon MIDC and Jejuri MIDC are close enough for commuting from Saswad.

 Kirloskar pneumatics industry is located in Saswad.

 In Art and Literature

 An engraving of the painting by William Purser (taken from drawings by Grindlay) is the subject of a poetical illustration by Letitia Elizabeth Landon in Fisher's Drawing Room Scrap Book, 1835.
 Landon records the temple as being dedicated to Mahadeo.